Ibiza Important Information

 Taxis San Antonio (0034) 971 343 764

 Be wary of illegal taxis.
 If you are offered a lift by a non-registered ‘pirate’ taxi, do not accept it.
 These ‘taxis’ are illegal.
-There have been an overwhelming number of cases where these pirate taxi drivers are linked to villa robberies on the island.
+There has been an overwhelming number of cases where these pirate taxi drivers are linked to villa robberies on the island.
 It is not worth the risk.

 Car hire in Ibiza

 We encourage all our clients to hire a car for at least one day while on holiday in Ibiza, as it’s the best way to discover the island.
-We work alongside local company Class Rent a Car who offers a very reliable service.
+We work alongside the local company Class Rent a Car who offers a very reliable service.
 Please let us know if you would like to hire a car while in Ibiza and we can arrange a quote and the booking for you.

 Driving in Ibiza

-In Ibiza, cars are left hand drive and you need to drive on the right hand side of the road and enter roundabouts anticlockwise.
-Drivers with an EU driving license will not need an International Driving Permit, however license holders from outside the EU will require one.
+In Ibiza, cars are left-hand drive and you need to drive on the right-hand side of the road and enter roundabouts anticlockwise.
+Drivers with an EU driving license will not need an International Driving Permit, however, license holders from outside the EU will require one.

 Spanish law is strict on drink driving.
-The maximum blood alcohol limit is 0.05% and for drivers with less than two years experience it is 0.03%.
+The maximum blood alcohol limit is 0.05% and for drivers with less than two years experience, it is 0.03%.
 Random police breath testing is common in Ibiza.

 Siesta & Opening Hours

-Many Ibiza businesses and shops still abide to the Spanish siesta and close between 14.00 and 17.00.
+Many Ibiza businesses and shops still abide by the Spanish siesta and close between 14.00 and 17.00.
 If you are planning a day of shopping in Ibiza Town, it is best to get in early or make an evening of it.
 Restaurants and cafes do not shut during siesta, but some may close between 17.00 – 19.00.
 In the evening, restaurants tend to only get busy after 21.00.

 During summer, most supermarkets open between 9.30 and 21.00.
 Some but not all are closed on Saturday afternoons and Sundays.